-At the time of writing, the current ratio of non-audit fees to audit fees is approximately 48%.
+At the time of writing, the current ratio of non-audit fees to audit fees is approximately 63%.
 All fees are set out in Appendix A.

-The only non-audit fees relate to a Readiness Assessment and independent Service Organisation Controls Type 1 Assurance Report for the Hampshire Integrated Business Centre (IBC).
+The only non-audit fees relate to the independent Service Organisation Controls Type 2 Assurance Report for the Hampshire Integrated Business Centre (IBC).

 From 2019/20 (and future years), the Council would like to obtain independent third party assurances over the financial reporting controls in place at the IBC.
 This is in respect of services provided to the IBC's clients.
-Preparation in 2018/19 is in the following phases:

-- the Council has asked us to perform a 'Readiness Assessment' at the IBC (also known as a 'Gap Assessment').
-We will identify key risks, associated controls and identify any gaps in existing controls; - on completion of the Readiness Assessment (and any necessary remediation by the IBC) we have been asked to perform an independent Service Organisation Controls (SOC) 1 Type 1 assurance engagement as at 31st March 2019.
-This will be performed under the International Standard for Assurance Engagements (ISAE) No. 3402 issued by the International Auditing and Assurance Standards Board (IAASB).
-As this will be a Type 1 engagement, our review will focus on the design of controls only as at 31st March 2019.
-We expect to issue our ISAE 3402 Type 1 report in April 2019.
+The Council would like to obtain an independent Service Organisation Controls (SOC) 1 Type 2 assurance report covering the relevant financial year.
+This will need to be performed under the International Standard for Assurance Engagements (ISAE) No. 3402 issued by the International Auditing and Assurance Standards Board (IAASB).
+As this will be a Type 2 engagement, the review will focus on the design and operating effectiveness of controls for the relevant financial year.

-To ensure our independence as external auditor to Hampshire County Council is not impaired we are required to seek approval from PSAA (Public Sector Audit Appointments Ltd) to provide these non-audit services.
-This approval has been received.
+To ensure our independence as external auditor to Hampshire Council is not impaired we are required to seek approval from PSAA (Public Sector Audit Appointments Ltd) to provide these non-audit services.
+This approval has been requested.